Hidden Bullish & Hidden Bearish Divergence Trading

 Combining with Trading Fibo Retracement Levels

 Because the hidden divergence setup is just a retracement in an up-ward trend we can combine this stock trading signal with the most popular retracement tool that is the Fib retracement levels.
 The examples explained below portrays that when this stock trading setup appeared on chart, trading price had just hit 38.20% level.
-When stock trading price tested this level, this would have been a good level to place a buy trade order.
+When stock trading price tested this level, this would have been a good level to open a buy trade order.

 Combining with Trading Fib Expansion Levels